6.25% Mortgage Rate Sweet Spot: Why Pending Sales Matter

 Market Trends: What Pending Sales Data Really Tells Agents

-Pending sales serve as a leading indicator that most market participants ignore.
-They're not as visible as closed sales, and they don't make headlines as often.
-But they're arguably more important for forward-looking strategy.
+Pending sales work as a leading indicator that most market participants ignore.
+They are not as visible as closed sales.
+They do not make headlines as often.
+But they are arguably more important for forward-looking strategy.

-When pending sales rise year-over-year—as HousingWire's tracker showed—it signals that buyer demand is increasing.
-This is happening before closed sales numbers reflect it.
+When pending sales rise year-over-year, as HousingWire's tracker showed, it signals that buyer demand is increasing.
+This happens before closed sales numbers reflect it.
 Agents who recognize this early shift can position themselves ahead of competitors who wait for official closed sales data.
+For a wider view of where the cycle is heading, see our 2026 real estate market trends.

 The combination of falling mortgage rates toward 6.25%, rising pending sales, and increasing inventory creates a market environment where:

-- Sellers regain negotiating power (more buyers = more competition)
+- Sellers regain negotiating power, since more buyers mean more competition

-- Buyers face renewed urgency (inventory may not stay elevated long)
+- Buyers face renewed urgency, since inventory may not stay elevated long

 - Market momentum shifts from stagnant to active